Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Conclusion

-\textit{Conclusion.---}By exploiting the relationship between conditional evolution and a set of virtual detector configurations, it is possible to circumvent multi-variable integration when simulating time-integrated photon counting for sources following Markovian dynamics.
-This provides a significant computational speedup for simulating photon-counting experiments using time-dynamic quantum systems, which has a broad range of applications for developing quantum photonic technology.
-Further studies could extend the concept of a ZPG to non-Markovian dynamics, linear-optical circuits that include delay lines, and measurement feed-forward.
+By exploiting source physics conditioned on zero-photon measurement outcomes, it is possible to circumvent multi-dimensional integration when simulating time-integrated photon counting.
+This provides an exponential computational speedup for simulating photon-counting experiments using time-dynamic quantum systems, which has a broad range of applications in quantum photonics.
+Further studies could extend the concept of a ZPG to include non-Markovian dynamics, linear-optical circuits that include delay lines, and measurement feed-forward.

-The ZPG defines an equation of motion sufficient to simulate a photonic quantum computation.
-It is promising to develop an analogy with the Hamiltonian dynamics of many-qubit systems to uncover algorithms that exploit noise to solve the ZPG efficiently, such as tensor network techniques \cite{orus2019tensor,oh2021classical}.
-The coupling between sources during the photonic measurement, and hence the amount of entanglement, depends on the efficiency, unitary transformation, and coherence between emission from each source.
-Thus the ZPG also has features in line with classical simulability of boson sampling problems \cite{moylett2019classically,garcia2019simulating,mezher2022assessing}, which provides a new perspective that could lead to further studies on the complexity and quantum advantage for photonic quantum information processing.
+The ZPG defines an equation of motion that can simulate quantum information processing using stationary qubits, flying qubits, or both in a hybrid approach.
+Thus it connects two physically very different quantum technology paradigms.
+It is promising to develop an analogy between the ZPG and the Hamiltonian dynamics of many-qubit systems to uncover algorithms that exploit noise to solve the ZPG more efficiently, such as tensor network techniques \cite{orus2019tensor,oh2021classical}.
+In addition, the coupling between sources during the photonic measurement, and hence the correlations built up over time, depends on the efficiency, unitary transformation, and coherence between emission from each source.
+Therefore the ZPG also has features in line with classical simulability of boson sampling problems \cite{moylett2019classically,garcia2019simulating,mezher2022assessing}, which provides a new theoretical perspective that could lead to further studies on the complexity and quantum advantage for photonic quantum information processing.